Incoming Film Review

 As a B movie, I would recommend this film.
 While watching it I laughed multiple times at the absurdity of it.
 As an attempt at a mainstream action film in space, this falls short.
 Falls like an international space station crashing into Moscow.

-Review by Milo Denison, the author of “How to Manage Your Manager” available now.
+Review by Milo Denison, the author of “How to Manage Your Manager” a satirical look at being successful in the corporate world.